zendframework/zend-expressive/docs/book/v3/cookbook/using-a-base-path.md

 At the time of writing, we have two suggestions:

 - [los/basepath](https://github.com/Lansoweb/basepath) provides the basic
-  mechanics of rewriting the URL, and has a stable release.
+  mechanics of rewriting the URL.
 - [mtymek/blast-base-url](https://github.com/mtymek/blast-base-url) provides the
-  URL rewriting mechanics, as well as utilities for generating URIs that retain the base path, but does not have a stable release yet.
+  URL rewriting mechanics, as well as utilities for generating URIs that retain the base path.

 ### los/basepath